A week in Lisbon itinerary

 Monsanto has a ton of possibilities for outdoor activities with playgrounds for kids, picnic areas, viewpoints, hiking and biking trails, and an abandoned (for now) old panoramic restaurant covered in street art and with one of the most beautiful views of Lisbon.

-Although it looks like the city grew around the Forest Park, the area was actually used for farming and grazing animals until the late 1930s, at the beginning of the conservative dictatorship, when the first trees were planted according to the project of landscape architect Keil do Amaral.
+Although it looks like the city grew around the Forest Park, the area was actually used for farming and grazing animals until the late 1930s, at the beginning of the conservative dictatorship.
+Then, landscape architect Keil do Amaral designed the park you see today.

 If you feel like hiking or biking, try getting to Monsanto by following the Green Path (Corredor Verde) from Parque Eduardo VII to the Forest Park.